Rajat117/aws-guide/IAM/Advanced/Overview.md

 # IAM Policies & S3 Bucket Policies
 Its as simple as this

-const resultFromEvaluation = IAMPolicyEvaluation() U(Union) S3BucketPolicy();
+const isAllowedFromEvaluation = IAMPolicyEvaluation() U(Union) S3BucketPolicy();

 # Dynamic Policies with IAM
 Make policies dynamic by using env or dynamically available variable.
-E.g One Policy that give user access to only their bucket.
+E.g One Policy that give user access to bucket with their username only.
 ```
 {
     $id: "AllowActionInS3",